After the Quake: "Thailand"

 Satsuki, a thyroid doctor, travels to Bangkok for the World Thyroid Conference.
 On her flight, the PA asks if anyone is a doctor; she thinks about reasons not to volunteer but ultimately does.
 After the conference concludes, she takes a week long excursion to a hotel in the mountains.
 She is picked up by a Mercedes limo by driver Nimit.
 She talks with Nimit about jazz and the quake; they also talk about her former husband who left her because he said that she did not want to have children.

 Nimit helps her find a pool away from the hotel and chauffeurs her there every day for five days; he also provides her with lunch.
-One the final trip to the pool, he asks her for an hour of her time and she accepts.
+On the final trip to the pool, he asks her for an hour of her time and she accepts.
 He takes her to a poverty-stricken village to see an elderly soothsayer.
 She tells Satsuki that she had a white stone about the size of a child's fist inside of her; to rid of it she will have a dream in which she will have to hold a snake until it swallows the stone for her.

 Before she returns home, she gives Nimit a gift of $100 and asks if he wants to have coffee; he agrees.
 While they drink at the cafe, she begins to tell the story of her father but Nimit interrupts her and tells her to have her dream first.
 He then tells the story of her former employer, a Norwegian gem dealer from Lapland; Satsuki wonders if they were lovers.
 He then tells the story of how polar bears mate once a year and how the males run away afterwards and both wonder about the existential meaning of the story.
 As the plane takes off, Satsuki thinks of a fond jazz piece as she falls asleep.